-As permitted by the CARES Act, we have deferred payroll and other tax payments and plan to apply for employer payroll tax credits.
+As permitted by the CARES Act, we have deferred payroll and other tax payments and are applying for additional payroll tax credits.
+We also expect to make certain tax accounting method changes pursuant to the 5-year carryback provision under the CARES Act which we believe could result in significant cash flows in Fiscal 2022.
 We continue to review and may seek other available benefits under CARES Act.
 We cannot predict the manner in which such benefits will be allocated or administered and we cannot assure you that we will be able to access such benefits in a timely manner or at all.
 Certain of the benefits under the CARES Act have not previously been administered on the present scale or at all.
-Government or third party program administrators may impose additional conditions and restrictions on our operations and the benefits may otherwise provide less relief than we contemplate.
+Government or third-party program administrators may impose additional conditions and restrictions on our operations and the benefits may otherwise provide less relief than we contemplate.
 If the U.S. government, the U.K. government or any other governmental authority agrees to provide crisis relief assistance that we accept, it may impose certain requirements on the recipients of the aid, including restrictions on executive officer compensation, dividends, prepayment of debt, limitations on debt and other similar restrictions that will apply for a period of time after the aid is repaid or redeemed in full.
 We cannot assure you that any such government crisis relief assistance will not significantly limit our corporate activities or be on terms that are favorable to us.
 Such restrictions and terms could adversely impact our business and operations.